 The Ouseburn, looking south c1907 while culverting was underway, a piece of Newcastle becomes hidden.”
 Christopher Goulding – Hidden Newcastle

+Who lived in my house?
 We have completed a commission to research two Heaton house histories.
 The houses are neighbouring on Warwick Street.
-We investigated the history of these houses and presented our House History packs for a birthday gift.
+We investigated who lived in these houses and presented our House History packs for a birthday gift.
 Our client expressed the intention that the packs would stay with the properties upon selling, or upon new residents moving in.

 Dating The Properties